zlatnaspirala/nidza/README.md

 # nidza

-2d canvas engine - Scene Object oriented engine without classic auto update/requestAnimationFrame.
-There is no events system for rayhits. `Nidza` is exclusively for draws staff.
+2d canvas engine - Scene Object oriented engine without classic auto update like calling requestAnimationFrame or timers.
+There is no events for drawen elements. `Nidza` is exclusively for draws staff.
 Objective is CPU low price of usage.
-You can move object do any animation but on finish there is no any draw calls.
+You can move object or start any animation but on finish there is no any draw calls.
 This is main objective task to make autoupdater with releasing on target/object reach.
-Project object is also adding all of kind composition video/webcam/images/text in same tiem and place.
+Project object is also adding all of kind composition video/webcam/images/text in same time and place.

 Nidza will be `texture generator` for `matrix-engine` but still this project is indipendent because can be used for any other project.

+ - You can generate images
+ - Use like texture in 3d space
+ - Use it like web site features
+ - Draw logo animation

 ## How it works